Being your own boss, calling the shots, and hustling to hit your goals — these perks make entrepreneurship the ultimate career goal.

 Most businesses aren’t eligible, so you might not be able to find anything.
-But it’s worth looking into, because hey -- free money!
+But it’s worth looking into, because, hey — it’s free money!

-This method doesn’t just generate capital, it can also help you get early product feedback, brand awareness, and sometimes, if you have an interesting story or especially cool product, press.
+This method doesn’t just generate capital; it can also help you get early product feedback, brand awareness, and, sometimes, press if you have an interesting story or an especially cool product.

 Along with an angel’s funding, you’ll get access to their expertise and connections.
 They’ll receive equity in exchange.

 Venture capital firms look for young, private companies.
 Like angel investors, VC firms are looking for high-risk, high-return investments.
-The returns they expect depend on just how mature your startup is.
-If they invest right before your company goes public or gets acquired, a 3X return is good.
+Their expected returns depend on the maturity of your startup.
+If they invest before your company goes public or gets acquired, a 3X return is good.